-Dandelions have very high levels of calcium, and they also contain some phosphorus.
+Dandelions have fairly high levels of calcium, and they also contain some phosphorus.
 These can contribute to bladder stone formation if you’re not careful of portion sizes and the frequency at which you feed these greens.

 As long as you feed them in reasonable quantities, the benefits far outweigh the risks.
 However, if your guinea pig has had bladder stones or sludge in the past, you may want to skip feeding dandelions or offer them very sparingly.

 It’s a good idea to ensure that your guinea pig is drinking plenty of water to flush out the excess calcium they consume.
 Also, avoid feeding dandelions around the same time as other high-calcium greens such as kale, collard greens, parsley, mustard greens, and cilantro.

 Also, watch for dry powdery white urine stains left around your piggy’s cage.
 If you see this, it indicates that you should temporarily restrict the feeding of dandelion and other high-calcium veggies.

 Calcium Levels in Leafy Greens (per 100 grams)

 To compare, here are some calcium levels of other common greens that are often fed to guinea pigs.
 As you can see, dandelions are not at the very top of the list, but they are fairly high in comparison to other popular greens like lettuce.

 Wild Dandelions Could be Contaminated With Pesticides or Pollution

 Pesticides are also a significant risk.
 It is crucial to pick dandelions from an area that you know is safe and completely untreated.
 Weed eaters are very toxic and can easily be fatal if your guinea pig consumes them.
 Do not try to rinse off the pesticides, as there is no guarantee that all of them will come off.